direct-phonology/jdsw/docs/pipeline.md

 ### spaCy components
 `tagger`
 ### Problem
-Old Chinese has many homographs, which can make it difficult to determine the part-of-speech of a word without context.
+Classical Chinese has many homographs, which can make it difficult to determine the part-of-speech of a word without context.
 If we see, for example, an annotation ending in "...王也", this could be a gloss indicating either the noun "king" or the verb "to be/act as king".
 Verbs like "作", "云", and "也" in particular often form the backbone of annotations, but there is a risk that these same characters appear in contexts where they are not verbs.
 Clearly marking verbs will likely help the accuracy of other components in the pipeline.
 ### Approach
-- Use prodigy to annotate a small sample (~2000 annotations) of the corpus.
+- Use prodigy to annotate a small sample (~2000 annotations) of the corpus, pre-labeling POS using the output of one of Koichi Yasuoka's models (UD-Kanbun or SuPaR-Kanbun).
 - Train a spaCy model on the annotated data and add a `tagger` component to the pipeline (step **2**).
 ### Questions
+- How well do Koichi's models perform on the annotations?
+Could we use them without any further training?
-- What POS values are valid in Old Chinese?
+- What POS values are valid in Classical Chinese?
+Should we follow Koichi's lead on this?
 - How should we mark the POS for components of a fanqie or "reads like" annotation?
 ## Dependency Parsing
 ### spaCy components